pdumoulin/brightwheel-downloader/README.md

-  -h, --help       show this help message and exit --dl-dir DL_DIR  directory to download media into (default: ./media) -s               skip setting exif tags via exiftool (default: False)
+  -h, --help       show this help message and exit --dl-dir DL_DIR  directory to download media into (default: ./media) -s               skip setting exif tags via exiftool (default: False) --tz             set exif tags to time zone in pytz.all_timezones (default: UTC)
 ```

+:bulb: Google Photos for Android mixes all your albums together and ignores timezone data.
+Set `--tz` to the most common timezone in your photo feed to mitigate unexpected ordering.

 ### Utils